liftbridge-io/liftbridge/documentation/client_implementation.md

 guaranteeing at-least-once delivery.
 The default ack policy is `LEADER`, meaning the ack is sent once the partition leader has stored the message.
 `PublishToSubject` only waits on the first ack received.
 This is important to be aware of since there may be multiple streams attached to a subject.
+See [below](#messages-and-acks) for guidance on implementing acks.

 In the Go client example above, `PublishToSubject` takes four arguments: